Cristliu/Cristliu.github.io/_pages/about.md

 Zhihuang Liu is a Ph.D. candidate at National University of Defense Technology (NUDT).
 <!-- He has published over 10 research papers, including in *IEEE Symposium on Security and Privacy (S\&P)*, *IEEE Transactions on Information Forensics and Security (TIFS)*, and *Future Generation Computer Systems (FGCS)*.
 He also serves as reviewer for IJCAI, AAAI, TSMC, JPDC, etc. -->

-**Research interests**: Privacy Protection, Applied Cryptography, Blockchain, Usable Security, and Large Language Models.
+**Research interests**: Privacy Protection, Applied Cryptography, Usable Security, Large Language Models (LLMs), and Artificial Intelligence (AI) Security.

 # 🔥 News
 - 2025.03: One paper has been accepted by IEEE Transactions on Circuits and Systems for Video Technology (CCF B, SCI, JCR Q1, 中科院一区TOP).
 - 2025.03: One paper has been accepted by IEEE Transactions on Big Data (CCF C, SCI, JCR Q1, 中科院二区).
-- 2024.12: Awarded the Ourstanding Student of NUDT.
+- 2024.12: Awarded the **Ourstanding Student** of NUDT.
-- 2024.12: Awarded China National Scholarship for PhD Students.
+- 2024.12: Awarded China **National Scholarship** for PhD Students.
 - 2024.09: One paper has been accepted by **IEEE Symposium on Security and Privacy (SP'25) <font color="#dd0000">(Top Computer Security Conference, CCF A)</font>**.
 - 2024.08: One paper has been accepted by International Conference on Neural Information Processing (CCF C).
 - 2024.04: One paper has been accepted by **IEEE Transactions on Information Forensics and Security <font color="#dd0000">(CCF A, SCI, JCR Q1, 中科院一区TOP)</font>**.